 - Orange Garage

 The rest of the entrances are closed off.
 This is to limit attendance and check guests using the latest safety measures.

-Disney Springs is enforcing a variety of new safety measures and guidelines.
+Disney Springs is enforcing the same new safety measures and guidelines in place at the theme parks.
 These apply to all guests and Cast Members:

 - Temperature screenings prior to entry.

 - Face coverings required for everyone 3 years and older.